 I still remember that the pet parent lived in an apartment and wanted a Hibiscus flowering plant and that too a white one.
 I was really curious and asked the parent as to why he wanted a white hibiscus flowering plant in particular.
 He told that his pet Leo was white in color, a lab, and he told that every flower this plant will bloom will come from the pet’s heart.
 So, he connected the blooming of the flower to his pet’s heart which was so emotional for me.

 From then onwards, every testimony was so special.
-For me, a random pet parent smiling and hugging me while saying that I am amazing for them, it is a new form of their pet love.
+For me, a random pet parent smiling and hugging me while saying that I am amazing for them is a new form of their pet love.
 Every pet parent has his/her own love for the plant.
 In fact, some pet parents named the plant after their family’s name.
 There was a pet parent in Bangalore who had named their dog after their family’s name.
-Some pet parents pour milk to their plants saying that is what they fed their dog.
+Some pet parents pour milk into their plants saying that is what they fed their dog.

 Every time I listen to these stories I feel so humbled that I am making some impact on their lives.